 Our biggest challenge was going to be bringing creating the space where The Grind will reside.
 It was easy for us to create the brand feel and look based on their brand attributes.
 With almost no budget, we had to find funding for coffee shop to be able to grow into what it wanted to become.
 It was important we made the mission and goal clear as to allow people to be inspired by the brand.

 The outcome is a brand that stands out against the traditional coffee shop feel in the area it plans to reside in.
 It blends both ministry and coffee.
 The modern approach and goal of helping out people in a tough spot builds friendships over something simple and common, coffee.

 Before we wanted to put any pencil to paper, we needed to build a foundation for the brand.
 Without that foundation, it would be hard to grow or even communicate correctly.
 We were very strict on the vision and the problem we are aiming to solve.

 Not only did we work on the positioning, but the zag as well, which is the way we are different!

 We also went through defining our target, people who we help the best and provide the most value to, which are young adults who are in college or just out.
+The owners have been in their shoes and still battle the same things they do!
 They have a busy life and are always on the go.
 However, they love when they get the chance to slow down, hangout, play games and disconnect from all the work that they are constantly doing.
 They are still navigating the craziness of a career, if they even know what they want to do.

 Now we were able to move to the designs!
 The fun part!